-- Air filter - This model's air filter is equipped with a disposable oil-coated paper element, which must not be cleaned with compressed air to avoid damaging it - The air filter element needs to be replaced more frequently when riding in unusually wet or dusty areas. - Hydraulic brake service - · Regularly check and, if necessary, correct the brake fluid level. - Every two years replace the internal components of the brake master cylinders and calipers, and change the brake fluid. - · Replace the brake hoses every four years and if cracked or damaged
+- Air filter - This model's air filter is equipped with a disposable oil-coated paper element, which must not be cleaned with compressed air to avoid damaging it. - The air filter element needs to be replaced more frequently when riding in unusually wet or dusty areas. - Hydraulic brake service - Regularly check and, if necessary, correct the brake fluid level. - Every two years replace the internal components of the brake master cylinders and calipers, and change the brake fluid. - Replace the brake hoses every four years and if cracked or damaged.

-Removing and installing the cowling and panels
+Removing and installing panels

-The cowling and panels shown need to be removed to perform some of the maintenance jobs described in this chapter Refer to this section each time the cowling or a panel needs to be removed and installed.
+The panels shown need to be removed to perform some of the maintenance jobs described in this chapter.
+Refer to this section each time a panel needs to be removed and installed.